loda-lang/loda-programs/programs/oeis/list6.md

 * [A309954](http://oeis.org/A309954) ([L12 program](309/A309954.asm)): Product of digits of (n written in base 4).
 * [A309970](http://oeis.org/A309970) ([L06 program](309/A309970.asm)): Period 12: repeat [1, 1, 0, 0, -1, -1, -1, -1, 0, 0, 1, 1].
 * [A310342](http://oeis.org/A310342) ([L39 program](310/A310342.asm)): Coordination sequence Gal.5.253.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A310367](http://oeis.org/A310367) ([L48 program](310/A310367.asm)): Coordination sequence Gal.6.129.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310368](http://oeis.org/A310368) ([L21 program](310/A310368.asm)): Coordination sequence Gal.6.230.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310370](http://oeis.org/A310370) ([L25 program](310/A310370.asm)): Coordination sequence Gal.5.109.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310371](http://oeis.org/A310371) ([L19 program](310/A310371.asm)): Coordination sequence Gal.6.258.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.